Redbone (band): History

 Born in Coalinga, California, near Fresno, brothers Patrick (bass and vocals) and Candido "Lolly" Vasquez-Vegas (guitar and vocals) moved to Los Angeles in 1959 and played for ten years in clubs under the name of Pat and Lolly Vegas.
 Pat won Coca-Cola's first singing competition in 1958 at age 17.
 He also won a recording contract, which he put off to move to Los Angeles with Lolly.
-They performed at local clubs on Hollywood and Sunset Boulevard (such as Gazzari's) while writing and playing on records by Tina Turner, Sonny & Cher, James Brown, Little Richard, and Elvis, among other legendary artists.
+They performed at local clubs on Hollywood and Sunset Boulevard (such as Gazzari's) while writing and playing on records by Tina Turner, Sonny & Cher, James Brown, Little Richard, and Elvis, among other artists.

-The word "redbone" is a Cajun term for a mixed-race person, which the band adopted to signify their mixed ancestry.
+The word "redbone" is a Louisiana term for a mixed-race person, which the band adopted to signify their mixed ancestry.
 The Vasquez-Vegas brothers were of Yaqui, Shoshone, and Mexican heritage.
 The band often alluded to Cajun and New Orleans culture in their lyrics and performing style.
 The brothers began by performing and recording surf music as the Vegas Brothers, "because their agent told them that the world was not yet ready to embrace a duo of Mexican musicians playing surfing music".
 First as the Vegas Brothers, then later as the Crazy Cajun Cakewalk Band, Pat and Lolly performed throughout the 1960s at venues on the Sunset Strip.

 Before forming Redbone, Pat and Lolly released an album in October 1965 entitled Pat & Lolly Vegas at the Haunted House (Mercury MG 21059/SR 61059).
 Of the twelve songs on the album, six were originals by the Vasquez-Vegas brothers which earned them some early success.
-Pat and Lolly also appeared on the '60s hit show Shindig! repeatedly, becoming regular performers.
+Pat and Lolly also appeared on the mid-'60s hit show Shindig! repeatedly, becoming regular performers.
 They also released several singles from 1961 to the mid-1960s, one titled "Robot Walk" / "Don't You Remember" (Apogee Records A-101), helping to make a name for themselves in their early years.

 In 1967, P.J.
 Proby recorded his only Top-30 hit, "Niki Hoeky", written by Jim Ford, Lolly Vegas, and Pat Vegas.
 The next year, Bobbie Gentry performed the Cajun-influenced song on The Smothers Brothers Comedy Hour and included it on her smash-hit album, Ode to Billie Joe.
-Pat Vegas also wrote songs for legendary names like Aretha Franklin amongst others.
+Pat Vegas also wrote songs for names like Aretha Franklin amongst others.